armaanhammer/lock-challenge/doc/design_log.md

 The purpose of this design log is twofold:

 1. I intend it to be a detailed log of the structure of my code, and the decisions I made while coding.
+I will point to Doxygen examples when relevant.
 2. I intend it to be a demonstration of my problem-solving skills.
 To that end, I will capture each problem I encouter, and the steps that I take to resolve it.

 ## Step 1